jreisinger/HOME/README.md

 My Unix (Linux + Mac) configuration and tools.
 It only uses git, no dotfile manager or links.

-The main idea is that you ignore all files in your $HOME directory except for those listed in `.gitignore`.
+The main idea is that you ignore all files in your $HOME directory (see `.gitignore`).
+Then you manually add just those you want to track and share.

 It's based on [this gist](https://gist.github.com/lonetwin/9636897).